caleb531/youversion-suggest-api/README.md

 ### Default Options

-Most of the search/lookup functions accept an options object.
+Most of the search/lookup functions above accept an options object.
 All of the parameters are optional and have the following defaults:

 ```ts
 {